Sequential generation of Polynomial Invariants and N-body non-local correlations: Introduction

 In section II, we discuss the structure of $\left( N-1\right) $ qubit invariants of an $N$ qubit pure state.
 An index raising operator that relates the elements in the set of $\left( N-1\right) $ qubit invariants is, also, defined.
-Step by step construction of three qubit invariants of four qubit state, by successive applications of index raising operator, is given in Appendix A. The formalism to construct $N-$qubit invariants in terms of $ \left( N-1\right) $ qubit invariants is given in section III.
+Step by step construction of three-qubit invariants of four qubit state, by successive applications of index raising operator, is given in Appendix A. The formalism to construct $N-$qubit invariants in terms of $ \left( N-1\right) $ qubit invariants is given in section III.
 Appendix B is a note on transvection process to obtain invariants of a binary form.
 The principal construction tools that is local unitary (LU) invariance, selective partial transposition \cite{shar07,shar08} and notion of negativity fonts, used in our earlier works \cite{shar101,shar102}, are also needed for sequential construction of polynomial invariants that quantify $N$ -way correlations.
 For the sake of completeness, we define the determinants of negativity fonts in section IV.
 In section V, we generate polynomial invariants with negativity of partial transpose of a two qubit pure state as the starting point.
-To illustrate the process, an invariant that can quantify five qubit GHZ state like correlations is written down and five-tangle defined.
-Although some five qubit invariants have been reported in refs \cite{luqu06}, an analytical form in terms of state coefficients for a degree 16 invariant that detects genuine five-way GHZ- state like correlations is being reported for the first time.
+To illustrate the process, an invariant that can quantify genuine five-way entanglement of five qubit state is written down and five-tangle defined.
+Although some five qubit invariants have been reported in ref. \cite{luqu06}, an analytical form in terms of state coefficients for a degree 16 invariant that detects genuine five-way correlations is being reported for the first time.
 A summary of results is in section VI.